VIVern/godel-lab-2/README.md

-# First Lab at Godel Technologies
+# Second Lab at Godel Technologies
 Second lab at Godel Technologies.
 This App shows you films that are playing on the theater in Ru region.

 ## Geting started